Exact solution of TASEP and variants with inhomogeneous speeds and memory lengths: Explicit biorthogonalization scheme

 Throughout this section we fix $N\in\nn$, which in applications to particle systems corresponds to the number of particles in the system under consideration.
-We also fix vectors $\vec v\in(\rr_{>0})^N$ and $\vec y\in\zz^N$, which play the role of the particle speeds and initial positions\footnote{In applications we usually consider systems with infinitely many particles but where the evolution of the first $N$ particles is independent of the remaining ones; since our formulas will yield the finite-dimensional distributions of the system, this restriction to $\vec v$ and $\vec y$ of size $N$ is not consequential.}.
+We also fix vectors $\vec v\in(\rr_{>0})^N$ and $\vec y\in\zz^N$, which play the role of the particle speeds and initial positions\footnote{In applications we usually consider systems with infinitely many particles but where the evolution of the first $N$ particles is not affected by the remaining ones; since our formulas will yield the finite-dimensional distributions of the system, this restriction to $\vec v$ and $\vec y$ of size $N$ is not consequential.}.